minhctran/diffify/README.md

 * Can customize the diff markup, e.g. color, strikeout, etc. See `example.py` for more details
 * Can change 'master' to a different commit.
+* Add an option to remove comments from the flattened file.
+Should be used with care.